kaalisandhya/basics/README.md

 I have done sql basics
-I create a table and performs the below commands
+I created a table and performed the below commands
 DDL commands
 DML commands